torquebox/torquebox.org/news/2011-06-17-introducing-torquespec.md

     $ USERNAME=username PASSWORD=password rspec spec

 Note that the web app has a Rakefile but the service does not, and I'm just lazy enough to not add one.
-This test should run a good bit faster, unless you gave it bad credentials, which might make it hang.

 Ok, that's it.
 We're done!
 You installed TorqueBox.
 You installed an app.
 You ran tests that deployed your *REAL APP* and then